Rome airport reopens terminal after fire

 The fire, believed to have been started by a short circuit in an electrical cabin that was under maintenance in an area of shops, sent thick clouds of smoke billowing out of the building until mid-morning on Thursday.

 Passengers with flights booked from Terminal 3 were sent to other terminals, where they experienced long delays.
-Some had to carry their luggage for up to a kilometre because of previous road closures.
+Some had to carry their luggage for up to a kilometer because of previous road closures.

 Only a shopping area beyond the airport’s security controls was damaged by the fire, AdR said in a statement, without specifying how much repairing the damage would cost.